Last updated: 24 May 2018

 - more ungdomsboliger at Sankelmarksgade (former training college) and Poul Paghs Gade (former school)

 Aarhus: visited in 2006, seemed like York on a dull day – not particularly urban, definitely not gritty.
-But as European (co-)Capital of Culture lots going on this year (interestingly, the city architect is English Stephen Willacy, who has been in DK for decades, as is the Capital of Culture director):
+But as European (co-)Capital of Culture lots going on this year (interestingly, city architect Stephen Willacy is English and has been in DK for decades, as is the Capital of Culture director):

-- international conference on “how architectural character forms our culture, identity and awareness” (coverage??); session by the Future Architecture Platform inc inter alia We Made That
+- international conference on “how architectural character forms our culture, identity and awareness”; session by the Future Architecture Platform inc inter alia We Made That

 - pop-up venues include Rotunda, a pavilion hosting Rethink Arkitektur, and the Dome of Visions, in town since October 2016

-- series of events on ‘welfare utopias’ at 1970s estate Gellerupparken, inc Never demolish! (more), an exhibition by Berlin-based Ruby Press in Gellerup Museum (more) and SPACE10
+- series of events on ‘welfare utopias’ at 1970s estate Gellerupparken, inc Never demolish!, an exhibition by Berlin-based Ruby Press in Gellerup Museum

 Films: in a battle of BIG vs small, each city had showings of BIG Time (new Bjarke Ingels doc; Murmur | Politiken | DR) and Citizen Jane.
 I’m ambivalent about both figures, taking more to BIG lately for Jantelov-busting habits and buildings which are definitely not your usual boxy apartment block, but rather less to Jane J – the sidewalk ballet is too choreographed and as for eyes on the street, that’s just sinister.